Thermodynamics of Einstein-Euler-Heisenberg Black Holes with Thermal Fluctuations and Nonlinear Electromagnetic Fields: Thermodynamic Characteristics of Einstein-Euler-Heisenberg Black Hole

 The conjugate quantity is evaluated as follows.

 To express Hawking temperature in terms of horizon, one needs to substitute Eq. \eqref{m6} into Eq. \eqref{mm10}.
 Doing so results in

-which matches Eq.\eqref{hawking_1}.
 This result can also be plotted for further analysis.
 In this context, Fig.\eqref{fig90} shows how the Hawking temperature behaves in relation to the horizon radius.
-From the graphs it is evident that when the event horizon radius decreases, the charge and the nonlinear parameter values increase, while the Hawking temperature increases.
-In the zero temperature case, the system has to be in the lowest energy state possible.
-Entropy is a function of the number of available microstates, and in many cases, there is only one state referred as the ground state with the lowest energy.
-Under such circumstances, the entropy at absolute zero will also be zero.
+From the graph it is evident that all plots converges in positive domain and the $\bar{\mu}=0$ case gives the behaviour of the Reissner Nordstrom black hole.

 Having determined the Hawking temperature, one can now derive other thermodynamic quantities that also play a vital role in describing the state of the concerned black hole.\\

 The black hole's Helmholtz free energy can be written as